shinhaeyoon/Project3_Airbnb-Data-Analysis/README.md

 - BONUS: distance from city center and metro

-Maps
+- Maps: Heat maps to show the highest prices in Europe
-Heat maps to show the highest prices in Europe Chart.js
+- Chart.js
-Using SQLite Database
+- Using SQLite Database
-Flasks - refer to SQL-Alchemy homework
+- Flasks: refer to SQL-Alchemy homework

 Steps: